A restricted discussion list for providers of drug and/or alcohol misuse courses, mainly within the HE and FE sector.

 The cog-sci-rel-l mailing list serves the interdisciplinary community of scholars researching the cognitive science of religion.

-The COGNIT mailing list is used for the discussion and distribution of information to researchers interested in inter-disciplinary research in the areas of Cognitive Science and Information Technology in the Bristol and Bath area.
+The COGNIT mailing list was used for the discussion and distribution of information to researchers interested in inter-disciplinary research in the areas of Cognitive Science and Information Technology in the Bristol and Bath area.
 The list was closed in 2015 due to a lack of recent activity but old posts are still available on this website.

 Welcome to the Community Health Workers' Internet Forum, an online group for Health Visitors, District Nurses and Support Nurses with an interest or involvement in the practice, research, development or theory of Community Health.

 The Community Psychology Discussion List is used for discussion and dissemination between UK based community psychologists.

 Discussion group for psychologists associated with the clinical work and research of the Conatus child psychology practice; opportunities for members to exchange ideas, expertise and opinion concerning current topics in child psychology